-Like any other profession, there are different types of civil professionals with a different level of expertise and skill set.
+Like any other profession, there are different types of civil professionals with different levels of expertise and skill set.
 Some Civil engineers and Architects are highly qualified and reputed; they will charge a considerable sum of money.

 The trick here is to determine the right Architects for your getting your house pans designed and constructed under his guidance.
 He needs to also help in appointing all the right contractors and consultants required during the project.

-There are generally three ways an Architect charges the fees for a project fixed lump-sum, a percentage on the overall project value, and hourly basis.
+There are generally three ways an Architect charges the fees for a project fixed lump sum, a percentage of the overall project value, and on an hourly basis.

-In fixed sum, he considers the responsibilities and provides you with the fixed price; in the percentage basis, they charge a percentage of the total cost of the project.
-As per regulations, one cannot charge more than 5 per cent of the total cost of the project.
+In a fixed sum, he considers the responsibilities and provides you with a fixed price; on a percentage basis, they charge a percentage of the total cost of the project.
+As per regulations, one cannot charge more than 5 percent of the total cost of the project.